freund17/media-manager/docs/modules.md

 It may implement access to SqLite / MongoDb / MySQL / Redis or something completely different.
 It could even be a multiplexer for multiple Store-Modules or a simple cache to put inbetween ones.

 ## Source-Module

-Every Media-Manager instance needs to have at least one Source-Module to be usefull.
+Every Media-Manager instance has exactly one Source-Module.
 It is responsible for delivering media-files to the Media-Manager.

 It emitts an event when new files become available / have changed / are no longer available.
 Files are passed on as stream-objects.
 Sources may be for example a local- / network-file or another server.
 The file may even be generated on the fly.

+It could also be a multiplexer for multiple Source-Modules.

-## Interface-Module
+## Interface-"Module"

-A Media-Manager instance may also have one or more Interface-Modules.
-By default, the media-files can only be accessed via the interface exposed by the Media-Manager instance.
+The media-files can only be accessed via the interface exposed by the Media-Manager instance.

-Interface-Modules offer an easy way to extend on this by also exposing this interface in different ways.
+But you may also build your own interfaces on top of that.
+These are not really "Modules" as they are completely seperate from the Media-Manager itself.
+But nevertheless they are listed here to get the idea across.

 An Interface-Module may implement a HTTP/S-api or tui for accessing the files.
 It may even be a proxy for other Interface-Modules to add authentication and access-restriction, for example.

 ## Module ideas

+mmm = Media Manager Module

-### local-folder-source
+### mmm-local-folder-source

 - allows linking to data in a local directory and its sub-directories
 - by default